TheTesterss/pong_game/README.md

 A very simple pong game two players in python.
-Don't forget to install tkinter to execute.
+Don't forget to install tkinter and time to execute.

 Use Q & D for the first player